farazfp/PQ-NMGlossary-/content/Bibliography.md

 Star, S. L., & Ruhleder, K. (1996).
 Steps toward an ecology of infrastructure: Design and access for large information spaces.
 Information Systems Research, 7(1), 111–134. [https://doi.org/10.1287/isre.7.1.111](https://doi.org/10.1287/isre.7.1.111)
 Tsing, A. L. (2015).
 The mushroom at the end of the world: On the possibility of life in capitalist ruins.
 Princeton University Press.

-From attached resources:
-A Glossary for Doing Postqualitative New Materialist and Critical Posthumanist Research Across Disciplines (entries on care, ethics, response-ability).
-Posthuman Glossary; More Posthuman Glossary (entries on care, maintenance, repair, responsibility).

 Web resources:
 Barad, K. (2014).
 Diffracting diffraction: Cutting together-apart.
 Parallax, 20(3), 168–187.
 Overview page: [https://openreadings.wordpress.com/texts/karen-barad/](https://openreadings.wordpress.com/texts/karen-barad/)
 ## [[composition]]